gnazarkin/ember-web3/README.md

 ```

 ### Contract Instance
 The service also allows you to simply retrieve a deplyoed contract instance of existing Solidity contract using the ABI and address.
 Requires the ABI array and address.
-Returns promise.
+Returns a promise.
 ```javascript
 let contractABI = ['ABI array'];
 let contractAddres = '0x6e93b795ba20f376e205d00c205eaa8cc10db9f7' // Not real a contract address